randriu/synthesis/README.md

-# Abstract for the artifact submission.

-This artifact includes an implementation of the novel method for synthesis of probabilistic systems proposed in the TACAS 2021 submission #87 (Inductive Synthesis for Probabilistic Programs Reaches New Horizons).
-The artifact further includes an implementation of state-of-the-art methods for synthesis of probabilistic systems that are used in the experimental part of the paper to evaluate the performance of the proposed methods, and the benchmarks used in the evaluation.
-The artifact allows users to replicate all the experiments presented in the paper, in particular, the results presented in Tables 1-3.
-It further suggests additional experiments that allow to explore the discussed methods beyond the presented experiment suit.

-This artifact will be made publicly available at [zenodo](https://zenodo.org/) and represents the currently developed branch of the dynasty (https://github.com/moves-rwth/dynasty) tool for the synthesis of probabilistic systems.

 # Artifact for submission 87

 This is an artifact supplemented with the TACAS 2021 submission __Roman Andriushchenko, Milan Češka, Sebastian Junges, and Joost-Pieter Katoen:__ **Inductive Synthesis for Probabilistic ProgramsReaches New Horizons**.
 The tool represents a branch of the [dynasty](https://github.com/moves-rwth/dynasty) tool for probabilistic synthesis and contains the dynasty code as well as its adaptations for [storm](https://github.com/moves-rwth/storm) and [stormpy](https://github.com/moves-rwth/stormpy) (prerequisites for dynasty).
+This artifact is made publicly available at [zenodo](https://zenodo.org/record/4425438).

 **Disclaimer.** Since the initial submission of the paper manuscript, the implementation of the tool has been subject to multiple improvements and optimizations, with the most drastic changes concerning the CEGAR method and the CEGAR loop of the integrated method.
 As a consequence of this, the experimental evaluation of the synthesis methods has been very slightly reworked in the revised manuscript to better highlight the differences between the synthesis approaches.
 The conclusions drawn from the presented experiments remain the same, although in multiple cases the novel integrated method has demonstrated even more distinguished results.